Konloch/Jaxon/README.md

             + Click the Plus > Add JDK...
             + Paste in the path sent from the Jaxon CLI

-## Using Jaxon Templates
+## Using Jaxon Package Templates
-+ The templates all contain the basics to get you running (`Console` shows hello world, `Graphical` shows windowing & image drawing)
++ The packages contain all the basics to get you running (`Console` shows hello world, `Graphical` shows windowing & image drawing)
-+ Each template can contain a different application starting class
++ Each package can contain a different application starting class
     + You can find this class by going into Windows/kernel/Kernel.java & Linux/kernel/Kernel.java
-+ The templates contain the entire standard library, edit these as much as you want
++ The packages contain the entire standard library, edit these as much as you want
     + One benefit is you are not restricted by the concept of precompiled libraries, you are always provided the source unless you are invoking a DLL
-+ Templates also contain a versioning system, using the [package.list](https://raw.githubusercontent.com/Konloch/Jaxon/master/community-projects/package.list) you can view all the published versions of a template
++ Packages also contain a versioning system, using the [package.list](https://raw.githubusercontent.com/Konloch/Jaxon/master/community-projects/package.list) you can view all the published versions of a template
-  + Using a template with a specific version: `jaxon template console 0.1.0`
+  + Using a package with a specific version: `jaxon package console 0.1.0`

-## Jaxon Templates
+## Jaxon Packages
-+ **Note** To use these templates use `jaxon template [name]` such as `jaxon template console`
++ **Note** To use these packages use `jaxon package [name]` such as `jaxon package console`
 + **[Console](community-projects/application/demo-console)** - Cross-platform template for printing to console.
     + **Note** This template contains the latest in-development runtime library.
     + This version is considered the most 'cutting edge' and will contain the most complete runtime library.